veselv2010/NowPlaying/README.md

 # NowPlaying
-spotify current track to csgo chat very nice
+spotify/windows media current track to csgo chat very nice

+Windows media provider works as a workaround for now, because spotify does not work in russia anymore

+By default, windows media provider will be selected, you can change that back to spotify api by changing `LastProvider` property in `NowPlayingConfig.json`

+`
+SPOTIFY = 0
+WINDOWSRT = 1
+`

 There are WPF and CLI verisons for now